melroy89/gitlab-deployer/README.md

 ### Failed to extract artifact zip file: ENOENT: no such file or directory, chmod

-**Solution:** Fix the destination folder access permissions by setting the correct user ID & group ID, using: `sudo chown 1000:1000 ./dest`
+**Solution:** Fix the destination folder access permissions by setting the correct user ID & group ID, using: `sudo chown 1000:1000 -R ./dest`

 **Root cause:** Your destination folder has not the correct permissions (eg. root for example)